Top family-friendly restaurants and cafes in Athens

 The Acropolis Museum Restaurant

 On top of our list is the Acropolis Museum Restaurant for breakfast, coffee, lunch or dinner.
 The scenery is breathtaking, the panoramic view on the Acropolis is one of the best in the city.
-Kids will love the kids menu and parents will enjoy a wide choice of brunch items, traditional Greek dishes and desserts.
+Kids will love the kids’ menu and parents will enjoy a wide choice of brunch items, traditional Greek dishes, and desserts.
 The Acropolis Museum Restaurant serves a traditional Greek breakfast as well as traditionally prepared seasonal Greek dishes with a modern twist.
 The Museum regularly organizes musical performances during lunch and dinner.
 It is wise to make reservations in this very popular venue.

-Plaka is one of the most famous areas and most picturesque of Athens.
+Plaka is one of the most famous areas and most picturesque in Athens.
 Make sure you visit the part called Anafiotika resembling a Greek island village with whitewashed houses and narrow alleys.
 Anafiotika was named after its first inhabitants who came from the Cycladic island of Anafi and build their houses in Athens in the same way as they did back home on their island.

 After wandering around Anafiotika, Melina’s coffee shop is the perfect stop for a coffee, snack or dessert.
-Enjoy sitting on the veranda or choose the cosy inside.
+Enjoy sitting on the veranda or choose the cozy inside.
 Your kids will love the choice of ice creams and parents will be impressed by the large selection of exquisite beverages.
 We recommend you to try the Cuban hot chocolate with rum & whipped cream or a Greek iced coffee.

 If your stomach starts rumbling, then why not visit the tapas (mezze in Greek) restaurant Anafiotika.
 Located in an amazing setting with a huge outdoor space, Anafiotika is popular with students and tourists.
-Delicious mezze are served and later at night, there is live Greek music in Anafiotika.
+Delicious mezze are served and later at night, there is live Greek music in Anafiotika

 For traditional Greek food prepared with local produce of authentic producers, head over to Tzitzikas kai Mermigas, in the central and most famous Mitropoleous street.
 Kids will love the fresh chips and parents will appreciate eating as the locals do.

 Mana’s Kouzina-Kouzina is located on the car-free Agia Eirini Square near Monastiraki metro.
 It serves fresh home-made Greek dishes and the menu changes every few weeks.
 Each dish comes from a recipe hailing from a region of Greece – made just as a Greek mother or grandmother would do.
-Kids can see the food in the open kitchen and choose their favourite meal.
+Kids can see the food in the open kitchen and choose their favorite meal.
 They can safely play outside on the square whilst parents finish their meal.

-You will be impressed by the hospitality shown at Lithos taverna as well as its rustic, cosy interior.
+You will be impressed by the hospitality shown at Lithos taverna as well as its rustic, cozy interior.
 Listen to Greek folk music with the locals while you enjoy delicious Greek dishes and Greek tapas called mezze.

 Try also Krasopoulio tou Kokora, another popular taverna in Psyrri.
 You will appreciate home-cooked meals at this little taverna.
 All dishes are based on traditional recipes dating back to 1850.
-Your little fellows will love the cosiness of the place as well as the home-made desserts.
+Your little fellows will love the coziness of the place as well as the home-made desserts.

 In the posh Kolonaki shopping district, just off Syntagma, you can find food concept Yoleni’s.
 Inside a modern and light building, Yoleni’s deli store offers visitors a complete experience of the authentic Greek gastronomy.
-Enjoy a handmade pita, authentic Greek yoghurt, mouthwatering sandwiches, hearty salads, fresh juice, selected Greek wines and many Greek recipes in Yoleni’s “Topos” restaurant.
+Enjoy a handmade pita, authentic Greek yogurt, mouthwatering sandwiches, hearty salads, fresh juice, selected Greek wines and many Greek recipes in Yoleni’s “Topos” restaurant.
 It is a very popular place so do reserve a table in advance.

-Mama Roux is an urban family-friendly all-day café serving breakfast, light lunch and dinner, coffee and drinks.
+Mama Roux is an urban family-friendly all-day café serving breakfast, light lunch, and dinner, coffee, and drinks.
 A lot of ethnic dishes too and great vegetarian choices.
 Kids will love the home-made nacho’s.